mateuszchudyk/whirl-interpreter/README.md

   --verbose  - execute program in verbose mode (display information about every step)
 ```

-During loading source code:
+Following rules define comments in source code:
-  - all lines starts with `//` are removed
+  - all lines starts with `//`
-  - all characters that are not `0` or `1` are removed
+  - all characters that are not `0` or `1`

 You can find more details about `Whirl` language at http://bigzaphod.github.io/Whirl/.

 ## License

 All files except examples are under [MIT] license.
-Examples have specify its license and author in a comment at the beginning of file.
+Each example have specify its license and author in a comment at the beginning of the file.

 [MIT]: LICENSE